AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 for it (e.g. if the statement happened not to be covered) would cause the test to fail.

-When a single statement spans over multiple lines, we have situations where we need to specify expectations for all the lines while there's actually just a single real positive expectation (as there is only one statement).
-We use the ``0c`` expectation code in such cases, to indicate that we expect nothing to be reported for the line (and have testsuite engine check that), but that this is the continuation of another expectation stated earlier, so shouldn't be counted as a positive expectation in qualification test-results reports.
+When a single statement spans  multiple lines, we have situations where we need to specify expectations for all the lines while there's actually just a single real positive expectation (as there is only one statement).
+We use the ``0c`` expectation code in such cases, to indicate that we expect nothing to be reported for the line (and have the testsuite engine check that), but that this is the continuation of another expectation stated earlier, and thus should not be counted as a positive expectation in qualification test-results reports.